jaypatel9800/react-chatapp-sandbox/README.md

   ---- As a backend language

 4 -> React-emoji
-  ---- for creating emojis usinf character.
+  ---- for creating emojis using characters.

 ![image](https://user-images.githubusercontent.com/76567906/128072377-36f0eb6f-61ea-4142-8e03-19a9929eff9e.png)